Named1ess/FreeFugu/README.md

-# OpenFugu
+# FreeFugu

 **An open, runnable reverse-engineering of Sakana AI's Fugu — the "one model to command them all" LLM orchestrator.**

 Fugu is sold as a single model; it is really a *policy over models* — a tiny coordinator that, per query, routes work to a pool of frontier LLMs and returns one answer.
 Sakana's product and trained weights are closed.
-OpenFugu rebuilds the mechanism from the two papers + released artifacts, verifies it against real weights, trains a Conductor of our own, and serves it behind one OpenAI-compatible endpoint.
+FreeFugu rebuilds the mechanism from the two papers + released artifacts, verifies it against real weights, trains a Conductor of our own, and serves it behind one OpenAI-compatible endpoint.
 Four stages, all working: **read → run → train → serve.**